 Read more: Where to Eat in Santa Barbara’s Funk Zone

-Visit the nearby Santa Ynez Valley stopping first in Solvang, a quaint town established by Dutch settlers in the 1900s.
+Visit the nearby Santa Ynez Valley stopping first in Solvang, a quaint town established by Danish settlers in the 1900s.
 Admire the architecture and explore the shops brimming with wooden clogs and cuckoo clocks.
-Indulge at one of the authentic Dutch bakeries—Olsen’s is known for its amazing Kringles (almond-filled pastry).
+Indulge at one of the authentic Danish bakeries—Olsen’s is known for its amazing Kringles (almond-filled pastry).

 Despite its more than 120 wineries, the Santa Ynez Valley is still a somewhat under-the-radar wine region, but there’s plenty of world-class vintages to sample and sprawling vineyards to tour.
 Visit Fess Parker Winery in Los Olivos, which is still run by the movie star’s family (Parker, who died in 2010, famously played Davy Crockett in the Disney series), to sample one of its Pinot Noirs.